matthew-andrews/localstorage-boot/README.md

 #### `#boot(req, res, next);`

-The express middlewear that returns the boot javascript and css (when **localstorage-boot** is used with **offline-express** the file that gets returned by this function is stored in the application cache and is used to start the app).
+The callback that returns the boot javascript and css (when **localstorage-boot** is used with **offline-express** the file that gets returned by this function is stored in the application cache and is used to start the app).